OfficeDev/office-js-docs-pr/docs/excel/custom-functions-naming.md

 ---
 # Naming guidelines

-Custom functions contain two unique properties in their JSON metadata file: their function name and their function ID.
-Function IDs are used as the main way to differentiate functions from each other in Excel programmatically.
-Function names are what appear to users of your add-in as the function's name in Excel.
-Function names can differ from the ID, e.g. for localization purposes, but should generally stay the same as the ID if there is not a compelling reason for them to differ.
+A custom function is identified by an `id` and `name` property in the JSON metadata file.
+The function `id` is used to uniquely identify custom functions in your JavaScript code.
+The function `name` is used as the display name that appears to a user in Excel.
+A function name can differ from the function ID, such as for localization purposes.
+But in general it should stay the same as the ID if there is no compelling reason for them to differ.

 Function names and function IDs share some common requirements: